Spirulina has, like a lot of natural products, many benefits on the human body. Zoom on this very nutrient rich micro-algae.

 The unsaturated fatty acids present in spirulina are part of the family of the precious omega family (i.e. omega-3, omega-6 and omega-9) those are very useful to our body.

-Spirulina high-quality with many trace elements such as zinc, selenium, manganese, iron, copper, and chromium.
-Minerals are present among them too, you will find
+Spirulina contains high-quality trace elements such as zinc, selenium, manganese, iron, copper, and chromium.
+Minerals are present among them too, you will find an abundance of minerals such as calcium, magnesium, sodium, potassium and phosphorus.

 The best ally of athletes